Dr.Sc Ed Connor

 Drug analysis.
 No difference was observed in the ion spectral patterns of cocaine, phenolbarbitol, codeine or oxycodone.
 Even though these compounds have electron rich nitrogen and oxygen species, their fragmentation patterns remain unchanged regardless of carrier gas used.
 Of the drugs tested, only diazepam showed a different fragmentation pattern depending on whether Hydrogen or Helium was used.

 Explosives analysis.
-Of the 8 explosives analysed, PETN, TATP, EGDN and RDX exhibited no difference in fragmentation.
+Of the 8 explosives analyzed, PETN, TATP, EGDN and RDX exhibited no difference in fragmentation.
 TNT, DNT, MEKP and HMTD did display some difference in fragmentation pattern when run with hydrogen compared with helium.

 Effect of Ion volume on sensitivity.
 All 6 ion volume sizes (1,2,4,6,8 & 10mm) were assessed for each compound with both hydrogen and helium carrier gas (figure 1A & 1B).
 Cocaine’s primary fragment (m/z 182.04) was used to compare intensities of each ion volume size using hydrogen and helium.
 Results showed the 10mm ion volume produced the highest intensity for both hydrogen and helium carrier gas, with the 6mm ion volume producing the lowest intensity.
 The other ion volume orifice results were inconsistent between the two carrier gases.

 Results from the analysis of drugs and explosives show that the majority of compounds did not fragment differently regardless of whether hydrogen or helium carrier gas was used.
-The advantages that hydrogen offers as a cheap carrier gas include faster, improved analysis compared with helium, make these results even more attractive to labs analysing drugs and explosives.
+The advantages that hydrogen offers as a cheap carrier gas include faster, improved analysis compared with helium, make these results even more attractive to labs analyzing drugs and explosives.

 Figure 1.
 Effect of ion volume orifice on signal intensity of Cocaine’s primary fragment ion (m/z 182.04) when used with helium (Figure 1A) and hydrogen (Figure 1B).